About me

 As a lecturer in the MSc Building and Urban Design in Development I was teaching a course on participatory processes, a critical urbanism studio and the practice module.
 Furthermore I was a member of the Director’s Advisory Group and the Urban Transformations and the unit’s diversity officer.

-For a full overview of my previous appointments, please download my full CV.
+For a full overview of my previous appointments, please download my CV.